Home

 • improving a product/service/process by making gradual changes and refinements (creativity is not usually a single stroke of brilliance!)

-Creative people display recognized behaviors.
+Creative people display recognized creative behaviors.
 In your behavioral interview answers highlight how you:

 • welcome challenges